juju/charm-championship/README.md

 # The ![Juju](https://juju.ubuntu.com/wp-content/themes/juju-website/img/logo-ubuntu.png) Charm Championship

-Everyone needs infrastructure, leverage the power of juju to do it in an interesting way and win a prize.
+Everyone needs infrastructure, leverage the power of Juju to do it in an interesting way and win a prize.

 ---